NOAA-CO-OPS/digital-display/webapp/README.md

 This folder contains the scripts for the web application.

 Initial version of micro web uses python Flask & Dash (hybridapp.py).
 A local host webpage automatically cycle through several plots from home (video), to water level (GIF), to sea level trend (video), to MET (GIF) and back to home (video).
-Currently, I am using a short intro and sea-level-trned videos from DDP Google folder.
+Currently, I am using a short intro and sea-level-trend videos from DDP Google folder.
 For the GIFs, a separate python script (plotter/run_plot_schedule.py) is written to generate GIFs every 6 minutes using the different product sub-classes.

 ### Preparation